 During most flights, the default NAV, map and NAVCOM pages will be the primary pages used for navigation.
-The default NAV page displays a 'look ahead' map, a graphic course deviation indicator (CDI), the active leg of your flight plan (as defined by the current 'from' and 'to' waypoints), and four user-selectable data fields.
-The default settings for these fields are distance to waypoint (DIS), desired track (DTK), ground speed (GS) and estimated time en route (ETE).
+The default NAV page displays a graphic course deviation indicator (CDI), the active leg of your flight plan (as defined by the current 'from' and 'to' waypoints), and six user-selectable data fields.
+The default settings for these fields are distance to waypoint (DIS), desired track (DTK), bearing to waypoint (BRG), ground speed (GS), ground track (TRK) and estimated time en route (ETE).

-From the default NAV page, simply rotate the small right knob (12) to display the map page and again to display the NAVCOM page.
+From the default NAV page, simply rotate the small right knob (13) to display the map page and again to display the NAVCOM page.
 The NAVCOM page displays the available frequencies (communications and navigation) for the departure airport, any en route airports which are included in your flight plan, and the final destination airport.
 When using the direct-to function, frequencies will be listed for the airport nearest to your starting position and the destination airport.